sana2dang/retrorun-go2/README.md

 # retrorun-go2
 libretro frontend for ODROID-GO Advance \
 Use this for the RGB10.
-For the RG351P and RK2020, use the master branch.
+For the RG351P, use the master branch.
+For the RK2020, use the rk2020 branch.

 Build
 ======